 Keeping Things Cool

-Reducing energy usage and managing costs during hot summer months
+Reduce energy usage and manage costs during hot weather months

 Here are some simple ways you can stay cooler—and help lower your energy usage

 - Using a ceiling fan while you're home and running the air conditioner will allow you to raise your thermostat setting about four degrees Fahrenheit.

 - Allow cooler air from the morning or night before to flow into your home.
 As the temperature rises, close the windows and draw the shades to keep pre-cooled air inside.